lisp-mirror/lqml/examples/meshtastic/readme.md

 ## WiFi

-If you have a radio with intgrated WiFi (like LILYGO T-BEAM, HELTEC V3), you can setup your WiFi connection using the Python CLI:
+If you have a radio with intgrated WiFi (like LILYGO T-Beam, HELTEC v3), you can setup your WiFi connection using the Python CLI:
 ```
 meshtastic \